 For anyone earning under £50,270, that means you’ll save 20% tax on everything you pay in.
 It’s worth noting that you won’t receive any tax relief on contributions from your employer.

 This applies even to those who don’t pay any income tax - making it a fantastic way to boost your pension savings.

 Let’s say you want to add £100 into your pot. £80 will come from your salary, with the remaining £20 coming from the government as a tax top-up.

 Higher earners can earn even more back, but you’ll need to do this yourself via your self-assessment tax return - check out our guide on tax relief for high earners.

-One final type of pension arrangement offered by employers is salary sacrifice.
+One final type of arrangement offered by employers is a salary sacrifice pension.

 This is a government-backed scheme where employees can swap part of their salary for regular pension contributions.

 Instead of paying into your pension from your monthly earnings, you voluntarily give up a small part of your income - your employer then pays this (plus their contribution) into your pension on your behalf.